DavidAbram/do-ssl/README.md

 The certificates are uploaded to children servers using SSH, both on initial issue and on renewal.
 You can supply the commands to be executed on children servers on a successful renewal, such as service restart.

-The ACME challenge is done through DNS (using TXT entries), which are created through API on DigitalOcean domain records.
+The ACME challenge is done through DNS (using TXT entries), which are created through API on DigitalOcean domain records, as displayed on the image below:

 ![alt tag](https://igorsaric.github.io/images/cert.svg)